 Summary

-For this new whale-watching holiday to the Azores we are offering two separate itineraries.
-The first, based on São Miguel, involves direct flights from London to Ponta Delgada (on São Miguel), a short transfer to a marina-side hotel and whale-watching excursions focusing on Fin and Sperm Whales with a chance of seeing a passing Blue Whale and other cetaceans.
-The second is based on Pico, which is reached by a flight from London via Lisbon (with an overnight stay in the vibrant Portuguese capital), and is more suited to those who are very keen to have a higher chance of seeing Blue Whales, as statistically this iconic species is more frequently recorded in this central part of the Azores than in the east.
-Both Fin and Sperm Whales as well as other cetaceans are also seen regularly off Pico.
-The Azores archipelago is thought to provide a convenient ‘midway stopover’ for populations of Blue and Fin Whales to re-fuel during their journey between southern breeding grounds and their summer foraging sites in eastern Greenland and Iceland to the north, and this holiday (both itineraries) is timed to coincide with their migration.
+For this whale-watching holiday to the Azores we are offering two separate itineraries.
+The first, based on São Miguel, involves direct flights from London to Ponta Delgada (on São Miguel), a short transfer to a marina-side hotel and whale-watching excursions focusing on Fin and Sperm Whales, with a chance of seeing a passing Blue Whale and other cetaceans.
+The second is based on Pico, which is reached by a flight from London via Lisbon (with an overnight stay in the vibrant Portuguese capital) and is more suited to those who are very keen to have a higher chance of seeing Blue Whales, as statistically this iconic species is more frequently recorded in this central part of the Azores than in the east.
+Both Fin and Sperm Whales, as well as other cetaceans, are also seen regularly off Pico.
+The Azores archipelago is thought to provide a convenient ‘midway stopover’ for populations of Blue and Fin Whales to refuel during their journey between southern breeding grounds and their summer foraging sites in eastern Greenland and Iceland to the north, and this holiday (both itineraries) is timed to coincide with their migration.
 There will be a day’s birdwatching on each tour, as well as a leisure day for relaxing or doing additional activities.

 PLEASE NOTE: This tour can be combined with our Great Whales of the Azores (Sao Miguel) tour.
 See PRT11.